CHILD CARE FOOD PROGRAM

-We serve providers in Pierce, South King, Kitsap and Thurston Counties.
+We serve providers in Pierce, South King, Kitsap, Thurston, Mason, Lewis, Grays Harbor and Pacific Counties.
 The food program plays a vital role in improving the quality of child care and making it more affordable for families.
 We have served providers for over 40 years and our staff includes former child care providers and nutrition specialists that have the experience and knowledge to serve you better!

 ✓ Cash reimbursement for nutritious meals and snacks served in licensed in-home child cares, regardless of family income